Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 - **Bson** - questionable?
 May already be included in Pymongo (see also https://api.mongodb.com/python/current/api/index.html)

 ## First Run Instructions

+In order to get this project to run, the following steps need to be completed:

+1. Set up the database, either locally or remotely;
+2. Configure the environment variables for the local webshop and recommendation service;
+3. Start up the recommendation service;
+4. Start up the webshop.

+We will expand upon the process for each of these steps in the upcoming subsections.

+### Database Setup

+The course's teacher is expected to have provided you with the files that make up the database at this point.
+Note that these are not included in this project, due to their size.
+Alternatively, you have received credentials for a remote MongoDB cluster to connect to.
+If neither apply, please contact your course's teacher.

+Please follow the instructions in the subsection applicable to your situation.

+#### Setting Up a Local Database

+You are expected to have three files in your possession:

+1. products.json, containing the full set of products available in the webshop;
+2. sessions.json (sometimes called sessions4.json), containing all applicable sessions for your subset;
+3. profiles.json (sometimes called visitors.json), containing the profiles associated with the sessions (and vice versa).

+With MongoDB Community Edition installed on your device,

 ## The Project in Action
 ## Design Philosophy
 ## Code Structure